 - the dwelling is single storey;

 - the dwelling is a detached dwelling;

 - the dwelling is contained within a Standard Building Height Envelope (as recommended by Heritage NSW);

-- the dwelling does not exceed 7m; and - no more than 30% of the front building line is above 4m.
+- the dwelling does not exceed 7m; and

+- no more than 30% of the front building line is above 4m.

-The proposed dwelling house at 85 Banfield Drive largely complies with the proposed building envelope control.
+The proposed dwelling house at 11 Gleeson Rise complies with the proposed building envelope control.
 The Planning Proposal was recommended by the Panel (at its meeting on 21 September 2021) and endorsed by Council at its meeting on 12 October 2021.
-The Planning Proposal is in the process of being forwarded to the DPIE for Gateway Determination.
+The Planning Proposal has received Gateway Determination from the DPE and is currently on public exhibition (from Wednesday 9 February until Wednesday 9 March 2022).